hplgit/physical-quantities/README.md

 less, and that is why H. P. Langtangen made this `PhysicalQuantities` module independent of the ScientificPython package such that it is easy in any project to compute with units.

+## Python 3 version

+The `PhysicalQuantities.py` file in the present directory is for Python 2.
+There is an experimental Python 3 version in the subdirectory `py23`, which depends on the `future` package.